metagenomics/metagenomics-tk/docs/developer_guidelines.md

 Dockerfiles of Docker images that are build by toolkit developers can be found in the `docker` directory.
 The name of the directory (i.e.: `toolkit-python-env` in `docker/toolkit-python-env`) is used for the docker image name.
 All images belong to the
-[metagenomics](https://hub.docker.com/u/metagenomics) dockerhub organisation which is owned by the Computational Metagenomics group in Bielefeld.
+[metagenomics](https://quay.io/organization/metagenomics) quay.io organisation which is owned by the Computational Metagenomics group in Bielefeld.
 A docker repository in the `metagenomics` orginsation must be created by the organisation owner, before the actual image can be build.
 The version of the image specified in the `VERSION` file (i.e. `docker/toolkit-python-env/VERSION`) is used for the image tag (`metagenomics/toolkit-python-env:VERSION`).
 An image build is only triggered if the version in the VERSION file is updated on the dev or master branch.